A jewel in Mitte’s art scene crown…

 Testament to its commitment to stay at the edgier end of art spectrum, KW has no permanent collection, but instead acts as a ‘testing ground’ for emerging artists (many from Berlin and Germany), and as an exhibition space for international works.
 Over the years it has hosted a slew of major names from Doug Aitken and Dinos & Jake Chapman to Paul Pfeiffer, Santiago Sierra and Keren Cytter.

 There are often additional events at KW such as talks, screenings or concerts, and the gallery enjoys close links with other international spaces with a similar ethos—the P.S.1/MoMA in New York, for example, and the Venice Biennale.
 In 1998 the KW initiated their own Biennale, which is still going strong.
-The 9th Berlin Biennale is open to the public from 4th June until 18th September 2016, at various venues around Berlin.

 For more info, check out the gallery’s website.